oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 )
 ```

-Promises came along removing the need for individual callbacks by allowing you to chain together multiple promises.
+Promises came along, removing the need for individual callbacks by allowing you to chain together multiple promises.
 Additionally, you can handle errors with a single `catch` method.

 ```js
 getUser()